sudeshnadutta/EDA-on-IPL-Data/README.md

   - Pre-profiling
   - Processing data based on pre-profiling
   - Post profiling of data
-  - Break down into high level topics based on problem statement
+  - Breaking down into high level topics based on problem statement
-  - Perform univariate, bivariate and multivariate analysis on these topics to understand the data
+  - Performing univariate, bivariate and multivariate analysis on these topics to understand the data

-An effective EDA performed on a dataset helps to identify relevant features that can fed to our machine learning algorithms and generate a good model with high predictve power.
+An effective EDA performed on a dataset helps to identify relevant features that can be fed to our machine learning algorithms and generate a good model with high predictve power.

 ### Repository Overview